varundhawan5792/varundhawan.com/_notes/learn design.md

 excerpt: Books and resources that helped me understand design
 ---

-These books, articles, and sites helped open my mind about [[design]] as I was starting out.
+These books, articles, and people helped open up my mind about [[design]] as I was starting out.
 You will find them helpful.
 But most importantly, **understand that design is not creativity.
 Your job is to come up with the best solution to a problem, not the most creative one.**

 ### Start here
 [Hack Design](https://hackdesign.org/lessons101) is a really well curated course for designers.
 (Some of the links might be broken, but it still offers a good list of topics to cover)